Quantum measurements constrained by the third law of thermodynamics: Measurement schemes constrained by the third law

 That is, $\ii$ is an ideal measurement if it does not change the state of the system whenever the outcome can be predicted with certainty \cite{Busch1990}.
 Note that ideality can only be enjoyed by norm-1 observables; since $\tr[\E_x \rho] \leqslant \| \E_x\|$, then any $\E$ that does not enjoy the norm-1 property fails the antecedent of the ideality condition, in which case such condition becomes void.
 Conversely, in the absence of any constraints all norm-1 observables admit an ideal measurement; the condition $\tr[\E_x \rho] = 1$ holds if and only if $\rho$ only has support in the eigenvalue-1 eigenspace of $\E_x$, which implies that $\E_x \rho = \rho \E_x = \rho$.
 But in such a case, we obtain $\ii^L_x(\rho) = \sqrt{\E_x} \rho \sqrt{\E_x} = \E_x \rho = \rho$, and so the L\"uders measurement of a norm-1 observable is ideal.

 For the class of sharp observables, the ideal measurements are precisely the L\"uders instruments (see Theorem 10.6 in Ref. \cite{Busch2016a}).
 Since the third law only permits L\"uders instruments for completely unsharp observables, then we may immediately infer that ideal measurements of any sharp observable, even those represented by a possibly degenerate self-adjoint operator, are prohibited by the third law.
+For example, the binary qubit observables $\E^{(\lambda)}$ introduced in \eq{eq:example-qubit-binary} are norm-1 if and only if $\lambda=1$, in which case the observable is also sharp.
+Therefore, such observables never admit an ideal measurement when constrained by the third law.

 However, unsharp observables admit ideal measurements that are not given by the L\"uders instrument.
 For example, consider a system $\hs = \co^3$ with orthonormal basis $\{\ket{-1}, \ket{0}, \ket{1}\}$.
 Let $\E := \{\E_+, \E_-\}$ be a binary norm-1 observable acting in $\hs$, defined by $\E_\pm = |\pm 1\rangle \langle \pm 1| + \frac{1}{2}|0\rangle \langle 0 |$.
 It can easily be verified that an instrument with operations